Ramonjrtan/Ramonjrtan/README.md

 They are based on **real-world system patterns** and designed to demonstrate how I approach:

-* end-to-end system validation
+- end-to-end system validation
-* transaction and payment workflows
+- transaction and payment workflows
-* data integrity and backend consistency
+- data integrity and backend consistency
-* risk-based testing in production-like scenarios
+- risk-based testing in production-like scenarios

-👉 These reflect how I test and think in real-world systems.
+👉 These projects simulate real-world systems and demonstrate how I approach QA in production environments.

 ---